manuelrojas19/konfio-enterprise-infra/README.md

 - **AWS Region**: The AWS region where the resources will be deployed.
 - **Cluster Name**: The name of the EKS cluster.
 - **Node Instance Type**: The instance type for the worker nodes.
-- **RDS Configuration**: Parameters for MongoDB deployment, such as instance size and backup settings.
+- **RDS Configuration**: Parameters for RDS deployment, such as instance size and backup settings.

 ## Aplication Deployment